Crystelab/Blog/README.md

 Express.js is used for the backend.

-MongoDB is used as the database.
+MongoDB is used for the database.